Predicting Forecast Error for the HRRR Using LSTM Neural Networks: A Comparative Study Using New York and Oklahoma State Mesonets: Machine Learning Model

 The LSTM was first introduced in 1997 \citep{Sepp1997} and builds upon the recurrent neural network (RNN) architecture but is modified to correct for the vanishing gradient problem from backpropagation of error \citep{Wang2021}.
 A detailed representation of an LSTM cell is provided in Fig.~\ref{fig:persistence-encoder-method}(d), and its gated operations are described in the documentation provided in \citet{PyTorch2024}, but at a high level, the LSTM can solve sequence prediction problems by adding the input gate, the forget gate, and the output gate to the memory unit in the feed-forward RNN \citep{Wang2021}.
 The extended memory unit determines which information to keep and forget based on operations at each of these gates \citep{Wang2021}.
 Due to the ability to remember information over longer time-scales, the LSTM network outperforms the RNN at capturing and generalizing long-term dependencies on the data \citep{Wang2021}.

-As described above, HRRR data is co-located with mesonet stations in space and time, merged, and then normalized using the standard z-score normalization algorithm (Fig. 1(a) and (b)).
+As described above, HRRR data is co-located with mesonet stations in space and time, merged, and then normalized using the standard z-score normalization algorithm (Fig. 1(a) and (b)) by batch.
+Additionally, batch-wise normalization reduces sensitivity to temporal and spatial variability in the data distribution, which is particularly important given the heterogeneity across stations and evolving atmospheric conditions.
 Each time series input to the LSTM encoder is specific to a given forecast hour.
 We apply a persistence method to align mesonet observations with future HRRR forecasts to preserve sequence integrity.
 As shown in Fig.~\ref{fig:persistence-encoder-method}(c), when the LSTM is used to predict forecast error, e.g., two hours ahead, there are naturally two missing rows corresponding to the unavailable mesonet observations at those future times.
 To maintain continuity in the input sequence, we persist (copy) the most recent mesonet observation into these missing future rows, ensuring the structure of the sequence remains consistent and therefore compatible with LSTM encoder operations.
 The resulting time series is then passed into the LSTM encoder Fig.~\ref{fig:persistence-encoder-method}(d).
 Note that other methods were tested (e.g., filling missing data with -999, NaN, masking) and found to be ineffective.

 After an input time series passes through the gated LSTM operations (Fig.~\ref{fig:persistence-encoder-method}(d)), the final hidden state of the LSTM encoder is transferred to the decoder, as illustrated in Fig.~\ref{fig:entire-model}(a).
 The final hidden state effectively captures the encoded representation of the HRRR forecast and mesonet observations at the current time step.